 Vic Firth has well and truly knocked it out of the park with these drumming headphones.
 The newly improved version boasts upgraded 50mm drivers for incredibly rich and deep sounds for an immersive listening experience.

-The sound quality is good, especially for the price.
+The sound quality has always been good, especially for the price.
 The drivers deliver a great full-range sound with deep bass and present highs.